+Figure 1: Actors involved in UVE ecosystem

+All the depicted actors get benefits from this new UVE paradigm.

+UVE User enriches his/her application usage experience by using UAs irrespective of the-using OS and device, and online UAs instead of downloading them on to the device.

+Content Provider cut the cost of producing application without creating a different version (for each mobile OS) of a single application,

+Service provider offers a larger selection of applications and services to their end-users via UVE Enabler.

+The UVE Enabler defines an overall framework that assures located remotely applications used by different local devices with UVE capability via cloud technology.
+The UVE User’s application usage experience is consistent with hosted application.

 Version 1.0

 This section provides a high level, concise and informative description of the main functionality supported in the initial version of the specification.
 The description should be brief, target length should be a few paragraphs.
 When the enabler or reference release is finished, this description should be aligned with the final functionality.
 The text will be re-used on the OMA release pages and it is therefore important that the description is brief; target length should be a few paragraphs, rather than several pages.